PMunch/notifishower/README.md

-  --border.width <bw>                       Set the width of the border [default: 2] --font <font>                             Sets the default font for all text elements --action <action>                         Assign an action to clicks outside any element --ninepatch <path>                        Set the background to a ninepatch image --tile <bool>                             Set the ninepatch to tiling mode or not --shortcut <shortcut>                     Sets a keyboard shortcut for the default action --<id>.text <text>                        Store a text element with a given ID --<id>.font <font>                        Set the font for a text element --<id>.color <color>                      Set the color for a text element --<id>.background <color>                 Set the background color for an element --<id>.image <path>                       Store an image element with a given ID --<id>.ninepatch <path>                   Set the background of an element to a ninepatch --<id>.tile <bool>                        Set the tiling mode of the background ninepatch --<id>.action <action>                    Assign an action to an element
+  --border.width <bw>                       Set the width of the border [default: 2] --font <font>                             Sets the default font for all text elements --action <action>                         Assign an action to clicks outside any element --quitonaction                            Wheter or not to quit when an action is taken [default: true] --ninepatch <path>                        Set the background to a ninepatch image --tile <bool>                             Set the ninepatch to tiling mode or not --shortcut <shortcut>                     Sets a keyboard shortcut for the default action --<id>.text <text>                        Store a text element with a given ID --<id>.text.pipe <path>                   A file or fifo which will be used for text input --<id>.font <font>                        Set the font for a text element --<id>.color <color>                      Set the color for a text element --<id>.background <color>                 Set the background color for an element --<id>.image <path>                       Store an image element with a given ID --<id>.image.pipe <path>                  A file or fifo which will be used for image input --<id>.ninepatch <path>                   Set the background of an element to a ninepatch --<id>.tile <bool>                        Set the tiling mode of the background ninepatch --<id>.action <action>                    Assign an action to an element